Compact Mixed-Use Residential Development

 Neighborhood Block Site Plan: Ground Floors

-A private client’s mixed-use residential development with new apartment building, duplex row, and renovated commercial office space in suburban Hopewell, New Jersey.
+A private client’s mixed-use residential development with new apartment building, duplex row, and renovated office space, sited within an upper-middle class suburban locale.
 The apartment building’s L-shaped plan carefully avoids an underground waterway that cuts diagonally across the site.

 The three-story, 44-unit apartment building synthesizes two competing local aesthetics: (1) the conventional residential vernacular of horizontal vinyl or fiber cement siding and Hardie trim, and (2) the renovated industrial brick style of the few larger buildings in the town.
-The building’s façade is clad in solid brown-red brick on the ground floor, and a lighter red brick masonry veneer on the floors above.
-A tiled portion of the flat roof serves as an outdoor lounge deck.
+The building’s façade is clad with reclaimed brown bricks on the ground floor, and a lighter thin-brick veneer on the floors above.

 Ground Floor Plan // Second Floor Plan